vuejs/docs/src/guide/transitions-overview.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-In this example, you can see that we are creating animation through the use of interpolation, attached to the mouse movement.
-The css transition is applied to the element as well, to let the element know what kind of easing to use while it's updating.
+In this example, we are creating animation through the use of interpolation, attached to the mouse movement.
+The CSS transition is applied to the element as well, to let the element know what kind of easing to use while it's updating.

 ## Performance